cbg-ethz/V-pipe/utils/README.md

 	-L : link parameter to pass to cp when copying (default: --link) -t : tsv file (default: samples.<BATCH>.tsv)
-	-T : do not truncate (empty) the file before starting -D : sample have duplicates (e.g.: across lanes)
+	-T : do not truncate (empty) the file before starting -g : store list in .tsv.staging instead and only rename into final .tsv if successful -D : sample have duplicates (e.g.: across lanes)
 	-p : prefix to prepend to fastq files (e.g.: for fusing runs) -s : suffix to append to fastq files (e.g.: for fusing runs)